-(The term politically responsible body is used to refer to the respective people's representative bodies at local level, e.g. city councils, and the parliaments at federal and state level.
-It refers to the highest decision-making body of the respective public authority.)
+(The term politically responsible body is used to refer to the respective people's representative bodies at local level, e.g., city councils, and the parliaments and governments at federal and state level.
+It refers to the highest decision-making body of the respective public authority that adopts the Public Corporate Governance Code.)